 How does the treatment work?

-When we are experiencing extreme emotion, any kind of intense unhappiness, depression or anxiety, it is very easy to allow this to have a big impact on how we think about ourselves, and how we behave.
-If you are in a bad mood you are more likely to snap at someone, even if they have done little to antagonise you.
-CBT helps us to consciously understand when, how and why this sort of negative behaviour can occur so that you can break the cycle.
+When we are experiencing extreme emotion, any form of intense unhappiness, depression or anxiety, it is very easy to allow this to have a big impact on how we think about ourselves, and how we behave.
+If you are in a bad mood, you are more likely to snap at someone, even if they have done little to antagonise you.
+Cognitive Behavioural Therapy helps us to consciously understand when, how and why this sort of negative behaviour can occur so that you can break the cycle.

 By talking to a trained cognitive behavioural therapist, it is possible to consider how your thoughts and feelings are impacting on your actions and vice versa.
 A therapist can provide a safe environment and the external insight that enables you to identify emotions and behaviours that are unhealthy.

 Using the CBT methodology, it is common to write daily self-assessments of the thoughts you are having and when and how these may be problematic.
 With the therapist, you can review and look at what is reasonable, proportionate and rational in your thinking and behaviours.
 The clarity and guidance of the therapist enables you to notice distortions in your thinking and how to revise any negative, core beliefs which are ‘spoiling’ your daily life.
 What may be helpful is understanding how these patterns of beliefs have formed and how you automatically believe these are true.
 CBT therapy can be described as helping you find your influence in how to notice your thoughts and to be responsive, not reactive.